Mincelot/mobile_app_assignment/deliverables/iteration-02.plan.md

 #### Artifacts

-List/describe the artifacts you will produce in order to present your project idea.

- * Artifacts can be text, code, images, videos, interactive mock-ups and/or any other useful artifact you can think of.
- * Make sure to explain the purpose of each artifact (i.e. Why is it on your to-do list?
-Why is it useful for your team?)
- * Be concise, yet precise.
-   For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.
-   --
 * The main artifact for this iteration is the actual application codes that can be tested on both Android and IOS platform using Expo.
 * Without showing the actual application and its code, we cannot present our project to the audiences.
 * We will also produce sketches of the UI design and use it as the major reference on how to implement the front end designs (i.e. Button location and shapes, Text front, major theme color, icons, etc)